qyyin0516/CellTICS/README.md

 ### Options
 The following options should always be specified.

-For `code/get_gene_pathways.py`:

-    -ensembl_pathway_relation       the relationship of all genes and pathways, given as 'reactome/Ensembl2Reactome_All_Levels.txt'

 For `code/main.py`:

     -dataset_name                   name of dataset
     -reference_data_path            path of reference scRNA-seq data
     -query_data_path                path of query scRNA-seq data
     -reference_label_path           path of reference scRNA-seq label
+    -ensembl_pathway_relation       the relationship of all genes and pathways, given as 'reactome/Ensembl2Reactome_All_Levels.txt'
     -pathway_names                  pathway information, given as 'reactome/ReactomePathways.txt'
     -pathway_relation               the hierarchy among the pathways, given as 'reactome/ReactomePathwaysRelation.txt'